 One of the things that keeps Raffles and Sugarpuff coming back to Madame Tussauds Sydney time and time again is that it is extremely hands on, allowing them to get up close and personal with the stars by providing props, activities and photo stations throughout.
 They can catch a wave with Layne Beachley, play cricket with Don Bradman, or take a leap with Olympic Hurdler Sally Pearson, while Cathy Freeman and Ian Thorpe look on.

 Or they can Quiz Eddie Mabo on Aboriginal rights, don feathers with fabulous Guy Pierce, as Felicia from ‘The Adventures of Priscilla, Queen of the Desert’ or get on their bikes with ET.

-There’s a fashion zone and catwalk complete with supermodels Miranda, Elle and… Raffles.
+There’s a fashion zone and catwalk complete with supermodels Miranda, Elle and… a duck faced Raffles.

 If you’re like Sugarpuff, you’ll want to take to the stage with Adele and shake it off with Taylor.
 Raffles’ musical tastes run to more towards raucous, so he’ll more likely be rocking with Jimmy Barnes, Keith Urban and the late Michael Hutchence.

 And for a bigger slice of the rock star action, the kids like to grab the mic and lay down a track in one of the MTV Music Zone recording booths, or moonwalk (badly) with Michael Jackson on the dance floor.

 Once they’re warmed up, they’re ready to take things to the next level with Superhero training in the truly marvellous Marvel zone, one of the most popular zones at Madame Tussauds Sydney with kids.

 Both the kids line up to try on Iron Man’s suit for size.